GiangNganTruong/PAH4-in-tea/README.md

 **PAH4 in Ready-to-Drink Tea in Taiwan: Determination using HPLC-FLD and Health Risk Assessment**

 My initial project aims to
-1. Develop and validate an HPLC-FLD method for PAH4 detection in RTD tea.
+1. Develop and validate an HPLC-FLD method for PAH4 detection in tea.
-2. Analyze 51 commercial RTD tea samples (green, oolong, black) from the Taiwanese market.
+2. Analyze commercial tea samples from the Taiwanese market.
 3. Assess PAH4 contamination levels and compare with traditional tea infusion studies.
 4. Conduct a probabilistic health risk assessment using Monte Carlo simulation.